Samuel Johnson (pamphleteer)

-Samuel Johnson (1649–1703) was an English clergyman and political writer, sometimes called "the Whig" to distinguish him from the author and lexicographer of the same name.
+Samuel Johnson (1649–1703) was an English clergyman and political writer, sometimes called "the Whig Johnson" to distinguish him from the author and lexicographer of the same name, who was a Tory in politics and lived after him.
 He is one of the best known pamphlet writers who developed Whig resistance theory.

 Life

 From a humble background, Samuel Johnson was educated at St. Paul's School and Trinity College, Cambridge, and took orders.
 He attacked James, Duke of York in Julian the Apostate (1682).

 Johnson was illegally deprived of his orders, flogged, and imprisoned.
 He continued, however, his attacks on the Government by pamphlets, and did much to influence the public mind in favour of the Glorious Revolution of 1688.
 Dryden gave him a place in Absalom and Achitophel as "Benjochanan".
 After the Revolution he was restored to his orders and received a pension, but considered himself insufficiently rewarded by a deanery, which he declined.
 He was married for many years and suffered from many illnesses.